sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/216_Editing_and_deleting_Products.md

 Note:
 - `findOneAndDelete` is also available, but has the same `*ById` direct string caveat.
 - There are very similar deletion methods, but they end in `Remove` - `findByIdAndRemove`, `findOneAndRemove`.
 The difference is superficial, so stick with `*Delete` ones.
+- There is yet another method called `.deleteOne()` that takes in a condition object, like `findAndDeleteOne`, but it *does not* return the deleted object.
+Avoid this generally.

 ## Delete all instances of the model
 `Product.deleteMany()` when called without an argument deletes all instances of the model.